dakixr/me/public/daniel_cv.md

 #### Internal TMC Projects

-- Built a web app to convert unstructured CVs into TMC’s standard format, reducing onboarding time for new clients by >10x.
+- Built a web app to convert unstructured CVs into TMC's standard format, reducing onboarding time for new clients by >10x.
 - Developed GenAI-driven meeting note system, saving 15 minutes per meeting for all team members.

 #### Deloitte (first mission)